singleballplay/picam/README.md

 # Usage

 Visit the UI available at http://hostname or http://hostname:5000.
 Follow the instructions to configure the available UVC video and audio devices available to the system.
 To save the configuration visit the 'admin' menu option and click the 'Write Config' button.
+Then click the 'Restart Picam Service' to make the sources available for use.

 ## Accessing The Stream